Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Method

 For video compression, since the P-frame compression model is recurrently used, the reconstruction of the previous P-frame will affect the quantized latent variables of the next P-frame.
 Therefore, the soft-then-hard strategy \cite{guo2021soft} designed for image codec cannot be directly applied here.
-We propose to gradually close the train-test mismatch of additive uniform noise, as the video-version soft-then-hard, which first performs I-frame STH and then performs P-frame STH.
+We propose to gradually close the train-test mismatch of additive uniform noise, as the video-version soft-then-hard, which first performs I-frame STH to solve the I-frame train-test mismatch and then performs P-frame STH to solve the P-frame train-test mismatch.
 The specific process is illustrated in Table \ref{table1}.
-To better understand this multi-stage quantization and training strategy, we provide some discussions in Appendix B. This multi-stage quantization strategy improves the RD performance obviously as shown in the experimental section.
+Note that at the stage of P-frame STH (stage \ding{177} in Table \ref{table1}), some of the P-frame compression modules are fixed (motion encoder, motion decoder and residual encoder).
+We only finetune the residual decoder and the residual entropy decoder with hard quantized latent variables.
+The P-frame STH strategy can help to improve the reconstruction quality of final decoded images and reduce the rate consumed for residual compression.
+This multi-stage quantization strategy improves the RD performance obviously as shown in the experimental section.

-\\[5pt] \textbf{Modulated Loss} \\[2pt] The modulated loss function assigns larger $\lambda$ value for the later P frames.
-The goal of modulated loss is to balance the reconstruction quality of frames in one GoP unit, the concept of which has been implemented in \cite{rippel2021elf,mentzer2021towards}.
+\\[3pt] \textbf{Modulated Loss} \\[2pt] The modulated loss function assigns larger $\lambda$ value for the later P frames.
+The goal of this loss is to balance the reconstruction quality of frames in one GoP, the concept of which has been implemented in \cite{rippel2021elf,mentzer2021towards}.
 With its help, the later P frame will be reconstructed with better quality, mitigating temporal error propagation.
-We adopt this modulated loss when $T=5$ (stage \ding{175}\ding{176}\ding{177} in Table \ref{table1}):
+We adopt this modulated loss when $T=5$ (stage\ding{175}\ding{176}\ding{177} in Table \ref{table1}):

 The $t$-th P-frame is assigned with larger distortion constraint, controlled by a monotonously increasing coefficient $\mu_t$.
 We set $\mu_1=1$ and $\mu_{t+1} - \mu_{t}=0.2$ in our experiments.